 Opened in August 2010, the St. David's School of Nursing at Texas State University's simulation lab occupies approximately 25,000 square feet of space on the 2nd floor of the Nursing building.

-The simulation lab maintains a vast inventory of equipment designed to provide a rich educational environment custom-tailored towards our nursing students.
+The simulation lab also maintains a vast inventory of specialized equipment designed to provide a rich educational environment custom-tailored towards nursing students and allied health professionals.

 Included in this inventory are life-size patient simulators that can mimic human functions such as the rise and fall of the chest that occurs during breathing, the ability to talk and provide details of symptoms to students, and blood pressures that can be measured using the appropriate tools.

 There are also specialized task trainers for focused skills practice as well as other common medical equipment such as IV pumps, automated medication dispensing units, portable ultrasounds, defibrillators, and ECG machines.

 We also employ a force of dedicated volunteers as SPs (standardized patients) to further enhancing the student learning experience.
 These SPs act out the roles of patients and family members thereby adding the realism of human emotion and communication to mock medical scenarios.

 To learn more about our high-tech, high-touch simulation labs, click on the "Nursing Simulation Labs" links to the right and keep exploring.